pradeep90/examples/README.md

 + UT-4 - this seems to be based on TensorFlow v1 style of `placeholder` code.
 That seems to be deprecated in v2.
 I narrowed it down to the parts that caused the shape errors.

-### UT-10

-This is a trivial error due to a tensor-placeholder size mismatch.
-This is unlikely to be interesting to many people, since barely anyone is writing new code using TensorFlow 1 these days.

 ### UT-11

 Another trivial tensor-placeholder size mismatch.